 You may have noticed tax-advantaged accounts, like your 401(k), Roth IRA, or 529 plan, have contribution limits.
 Otherwise, folks could get away with major tax savings — more than the IRS would like.
 Your HSA is no different.
 Even when you get tax breaks, the IRS still puts limits in place and works to ensure everybody plays by the rules.

-HSA contribution limits go by the calendar year.
+HSA contribution limits go by the calendar year and are adjusted for inflation.
 So even if you enrolled in your HSA mid-year, or your plan year runs on a different schedule, you are still subject to calendar year contribution limits.
 Limits change every year, so make sure you stay up to date and don’t reference limits from the previous year.
-The limits for 2021 are below.

 If you are enrolled in your HSA the full calendar year and your health plan doesn’t change, it is pretty straightforward to understand your contribution limit.
 But there can be a few factors that make it trickier: